SlamChillz/alx-low_level_programming/0x00-hello_world/README.md

 - The C file name will be saved in the variable $CFILE
 - The output file should be named the same as the C file, but with the extension .s instead of .c.
   - Example: if the C file is main.c, the output file should be main.s
+### 3. Name
+[3-name](./3-name) a script that compiles a C file and creates an executable named cisfun.
+- The C file name will be saved in the variable $CFILE